systane/courses/Es6/README.md

     console.log(`You are at ${stageOfDevelopment}`);

 In the above code, it is possible to see all the console.log output, because `age` and `stafeOfDevelopment` have global scope.
-But if you wondering about the function scope, take a look at below example:
+But if you are wondering about the function scope, take a look at below example:

     var age = 20;